Calum McFarlane: I can’t speak highly enough about characters in Chelsea group

 McFarlane, the under-21 coach suddenly thrust into the limelight as interim manager, is now expected to make way for Liam Rosenior before Wednesday’s trip to Fulham.

-Strasbourg head coach Rosenior reportedly flew to London on Sunday ahead of an interview for the job on Monday.
+Strasbourg head coach Rosenior reportedly flew to London on Sunday ahead of meeting the Chelsea hierarchy on Monday.
 Chelsea declined to comment on the reports.

 However, McFarlane coped superbly as he pitted his wits against the vastly-decorated Pep Guardiola, although he was keen for the players to take the praise.